Haklatun/secureai-monitor/README.md

 # SecureAI Monitor

-> AI-powered security monitoring and anomaly detection platform for modern applications.
+> AI security monitoring and anomaly detection platform for modern applications.

 SecureAI Monitor is a production-ready system designed to detect suspicious activity, analyze logs in real-time, and provide intelligent alerts using machine learning.